ETTA: Elucidating the Design Space of Text-to-Audio Models: Additional Ablation Study on ETTA-DiT

 \textbf{Dropout} ~~ Although turning off dropout $p_{\mathrm{dropout}}=0.0$ yields slightly better benchmark scores (FD scores and KL$_S$, for example) measured at 250k training steps, we decide to use $p_{\mathrm{dropout}}=0.1$ for the final model where we speculate that it may provide improved generalization and enhance robustness in parameter estimation, leading to a more robust model in real-world captions beyond benchmark datasets.
 We do not draw a conclusion that turning off dropout is better or worse in this work, and it remains to be seen if it would help or not as we scale data and model further.

-\textbf{Scalability with Model Size while CFG turned on} ~~ Table \ref{tab:model size comparion cfg 3} shows additional result on the model size scaling experiment using $w_{\mathrm{cfg}}=3$.
-Compared to Table \ref{tab:model size comparison cfg 1}, the difference of metrics between model of different sizes is smaller.
+\textbf{Scalability with Model Size while CFG turned on} ~~ Tables \ref{tab:model size comparison cfg 1} and \ref{tab:model size comparison cfg 3} show additional result on the model size scaling experiment using $w_{\mathrm{cfg}}=1$ or $w_{\mathrm{cfg}}=3$.
+Compared to $w_{\mathrm{cfg}}=1$, the difference of metrics between model of different sizes is smaller.
 This suggests that while the quality of model grows with its total size, small models can also generate high-quality samples with CFG at a cost of having potentially lower diversity.

 \textbf{Full results on the sampling methods} ~~ Table \ref{tab:sampler comparison} and Figure \ref{fig: sampler pareto curves full} show the full results on the effect of sampling methods, including the solver, number of function evaluations, and classifier-free guidance.